moshix/mvs/README.md

 - and tons more!

  Simply mount the volume on your system, add it to the VTLST00 member as private, and then extend your JES2 to use the included
  SYS2.PROCLIB on SYSCPK.
 This proclib has procedures for all the included compilers.
 The run-time libraries, like SYSC.PLILIB are of course included in the volume.

- I  tested in on everything from MVS 3.8 to OS390 all the way to z/OS 1.13 and it works beautifully.
 There is also a version of this volume on 3350 disk image, but OS390 and up don't have support for such old disks anymore.
 Copying stuff over to a 3390 disk isn't trivial because of the blocking required by certain compiler libraries.
 In short, there is a need for this volume.

-3. sort.jcl is a sort job which stresses a Tk4 MVS 3.8 by creating millions of random records and then using IBM Sort to sort them.
+3. sort.jcl is a sort job which stresses a TK4 MVS 3.8 by creating millions of random records and then using IBM Sort to sort them.
 Requires TK4-

 4. The amazing standalone operating system for S/360 from Prof Madnick's seminal book on operating system.
 I also include the assembly output.